-Let’s be honest.
 How often are you frustrated with work?
 Do people thwart your efforts?
 Is progress slow?

-Building Relationships at Work
+Building Relationships At Work

 You cannot sink someone else’s end of the boat and still keep your own afloat. – Charles Bower

-According to Carl Zaiss, author of True Partnership*, the main reason people don’t do more at work or at home is that they don’t focus on the quality of their relationships.
+According to Carl Zaiss, author of True Partnership*, the main reason people don’t do more at work or in the home is that they don’t focus on the quality of their relationships.

 Building Relationships That Work

 Successful partnerships create highly effective relationships and are capable of resolving issues and making progress.

-But there is no secret formula.
+But, there is no secret formula.
 Partnerships succeed because they are human relationships.

 It is our mindset, values, and behaviours that count.

-Think how much more you could accomplish!
+Think how much more you can accomplish!

 Is there constant tension and back-biting?
 Or one that values well-being and partnerships?
-Please join the discussion.